mishankov/crazy-imports/docs/index.md

 Then when you run `python test.py` you would see `42` output in your command line

-You can find more examles in exaples section of [documentation](https://mishankov.github.io/crazy-imports/)
+You can find more examples in examples section of [documentation](https://mishankov.github.io/crazy-imports/)

 ## Supported file extensions